Have you used any of the following strategies to pay volunteers? What does your organization do to enrich supporters?

 Providing rewards and recognition to volunteers is a great way to acknowledge opportunity fulfillment and keep volunteers engaged.
 A recent study, performed by AON Hewitt, found that recognition is a top engagement driver.
 Rewarding volunteers has also been shown to increase retention rates.

 There is a common misconception in the nonprofit space that creating a rewards and recognition program costs a lot of money.
-On the contrary, there are several easy-to-implement ways to recognize volunteers in a cost-effective way.
+On the contrary, there are several easy-to-implement ways to recognize volunteers cost-effectively.

 Here are a few ways to pay volunteers through recognition: